NewPagodi/wxAlphaIndex/README.md

 ## wxAlphaIndex

 This is a small generic wxWidgets generic control that shows a vertical column of letters.
-By itself it doesn't do much but it would ordinarily be paired with another control such as a listbox.
+By itself it doesn't do much, but it would ordinarily be paired with another control such as a listbox.
 The idea is that clicking a letter should result in some action on the list control.
 You might have seem a similar control in android apps:

 ![Android example](https://github.com/NewPagodi/wxAlphaIndex/blob/master/docs/android.jpg "Android example")